Helping children who find it hard to say goodbye

 Each of these strategies can help a child to understand that your relationship with them endures even in your absence.
 It can give them something to focus on while their feelings resolve.

 Children copy their parents’ and carers’ emotions and behaviours.
-Children may interpret adults’ anxiety or worry as indicating to them that their situation is unsafe and that they should be fearful too (e.g. “the world is a dangerous place and I am not capable to handle it on my own”).
+Children may interpret adults’ anxiety or worry as indicating to them that their situation is unsafe and that they should be fearful too (e.g. “the world is a dangerous place and I am not capable of handling it on my own”).

 If children’s separation anxiety persists despite following these suggestions, we recommend seeking the help of a psychologist.
 A psychologist can further assist in understanding the reason why the child is experiencing anxiety and develop a tailored treatment plan to give the child the tools to cope with the fear.
 The psychologists at Prosper Health Collective have had many years of experience dealing with separation anxiety and can assist your child.